 In Paris, ready-to-wear designers displayed their fashion collections for autumn and winter over the weekend (7-8 April).

-In Paris, ready-to-wear designers displayed their fashion collections for autumn and winter over the weekend (7-8 April).
+Background: In Paris, ready-to-wear designers displayed their fashion collections for autumn and winter over the weekend (7-8 April).
 Fashion experts from around the world gathered to view the latest trends in off-the-peg creations, and to buy for their own national fashion markets.

 SYNOPSIS: Many ready-to-wear designs looked far more practical than some haute couture fashions seen earlier this spring.
 Buyers are seeking garments for the working woman or home-maker, rather than the privileged few who can afford limited-copy designs.
 This elegantly-cut suit, for instance, is practical for the career woman at a business meeting or an evening engagement.